awsdocs/amazon-athena-user-guide/doc_source/lf-athena-limitations.md

 ## Cross\-Account Data Catalogs Not Supported<a name="lf-athena-limitations-cross-account-glue"></a>

 An Athena user from one account can not query databases and tables in the Data Catalog of a different account, even when Lake Formation is used\.
 To query an Amazon S3 data location in a different account, a resource\-based IAM policy \(bucket policy\) must allow access to the location\.
-For more information, see [Cross\-account Access](cross-account-permissions.md)\.
+For more information, see [Cross\-account Access in Athena to Amazon S3 Buckets](cross-account-permissions.md)\.
 You can use Lake Formation to register an accessible bucket location in an external account with the Data Catalog in the local account\.

 ## CSE\-KMS Encrypted Amazon S3 Locations Registered With Lake Formation Cannot Be Queried in Athena<a name="lf-athena-limitations-cse-kms"></a>